giedrius2020/FirstProject/README.md

-# VisualSimulation
+# First project.
-Visual Simulation project with PyQT.
+First project with Python and Github.